DeividasKaza/Moai/README.md

 - Open Chrome, and click on the three dots located on the top right of the screen.
 - Go over to **Settings**, and on the side panel near the botton it should say **Extensions**.
 Click it.
 - Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
-- You should see three buttons appear on the left-hand corner, click load unpacked, and select the **Moai** file.
+- You should see three buttons appear on the left-hand corner, click load unpacked, and select the **Moai** file from the Chrome folder.

 ## Contributing